Cross-domain Multi-step Thinking: Zero-shot Fine-grained Traffic Sign Recognition in the Wild: Methodology

 \subsubsection{\textbf{Segmentation}}

-In the proposed method, we first perform segmentation of the original road image $\mathcal{I}_o^i$ containing the traffic signs~$i \in \{0, 1,2, \ldots, N\}$. $N$ represents the number of traffic signs contained in the original road image.
-The original road image $\mathcal{I}_o^i$ is input to the segmentation model.
-The segmentation model generates segmentation images $\mathcal{I}_s^i$ with various object category labels for the original image.
-As the recognition of traffic signs is performed, the traffic signs need to be distinguished from other objects.
-Specifically, in the segmentation image $\mathcal{I}_s^i$, each particular object category is coded as a different color for identification.
+In the proposed method, the original road image $\mathcal{I}_o^i$ containing the traffic signs~$i \in \{0, 1,2, \ldots, N\}$ is segmented, where $N$ represents the number of traffic signs contained in the original road image.
+Specifically, the original road image $\mathcal{I}_o^i$ is input to a segmentation model, which generates segmentation images $\mathcal{I}_s^i$ with various object category labels for the original image.
+During traffic sign recognition, the traffic signs should be distinguished from other objects.
+Specifically, in the segmented image $\mathcal{I}_s^i$, each object category is coded as a different color for identification.
 We convert $\mathcal{I}_s^i$ to a mask image $\mathcal{I}_m^i$, thereby separating the traffic sign from the other objects and background in $\mathcal{I}_s^i$.
-The segmentation model is not limited to a specific architecture.
+The proposed method is unaffected by the architecture of the segmentation model, offering flexibility in implementation.